martinaalvera/Documentation/user_documentation/galaxy_production_environment/galaxy_cluster_configuration.rst

 Shared file system
 ------------------
-Current cluster configuration foresee two path shared between front and worker nodes:
+Current cluster configuration foresee two paths shared between front and worker nodes:

 #. ``/home`` where Galaxy is installed.

 #. ``/export`` where Galaxy input and output datasets are stored.
-Here is also mounted the external (encrypted) storage volume, allowing to share it among worner nodes.
+Here is also mounted the external (encrypted) storage volume, allowing to share it among worker nodes.

 ..
 Note::